saltnlight/alx-low_level_programming/0x01-variables_if_else_while/README.md

 7. print lowercase alphabet is reverse order
 8. a program that prints all the numbers of base 16 in lowercase
 9.  a program that prints all possible combinations of single-digit numbers
+100. a program that prints all possible different combinations of two digits
+101. a program that prints all possible different combinations of three digits
+102. a program that prints all possible combinations of two two-digit numbers